Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Hardness of the Problem

 \section{Hardness of the Problem}

-In this section, we show that it is NP-hard to find an assignment maximizing the total utility, even when there are only two servers.
+In this section, we show that it is NP-hard to find an assignment maximizing the total utility, even when there are only two servers and the utility functions are all concave.
 Thus, it is unlikely there exists an efficient optimal algorithm for the AA problem.
 This motivates the approximation algorithms we present in Sections \ref{sec-alg} and \ref{sec-fast-alg}.

-\begin{theorem} Finding an optimal AA assignment is NP-hard, even when there are only two servers. \end{theorem} \begin{proof} We give a reduction from the NP-hard \emph{partition problem} \cite{Garey79} to the AA problem with two servers.
+\begin{theorem} Finding an optimal AA assignment is NP-hard, even when there are only two servers and all threads have concave utility functions. \end{theorem}

+\begin{proof} We give a reduction from the NP-hard \emph{partition problem} \cite{Garey79} to the concave AA problem with two servers.
 In the partition problem, we are given a set of numbers $S = \{c_1, \ldots, c_n\}$ and need to determine if there exists a partition of $S$ into sets $S_1$ and $S_2$ such that $\sum_{i \in S_1} c_i = \sum_{i \in S_2} c_i$.
 Given an instance of partition, we create an AA instance $A$ with two servers each with $C = \frac{1}{2} \sum_{i=1}^n c_i$ amount of resources.
 There are $n$ threads $t_1, \ldots, t_n$, where the $i$'th thread has utility function $f_i$ defined by

 The $f_i$ functions are nondecreasing and concave.
 We claim the partition instance has a solution if and only if $A$'s maximum utility is $\sum_{i=1}^n c_i$.
 For the if direction, let $A^* = [(r^*_1 ,c^*_1), \ldots, (r^*_n, c^*_n)]$ denote an optimal solution for $A$, and let $S_1$ and $S_2$ be the set of threads assigned to the servers 1 and 2, respectively.
 We show that $S_1, S_2$ solve the partition problem.
 We first show that $c^*_i = c_i$ for all $i$.
 Indeed, if $c^*_i < c_i$ for some $i$, then $f_i(c^*_i) < c_i$, while $f_j(c^*_j) \leq c_j$, for all $j \neq i$.
 Thus, $\sum_{j=1}^n f_j(c^*_j) < \sum_{j=1}^n c_j$, which contradicts the assumption that $A^*$'s utility is $\sum_{j=1}^n c_j$.
 Next, suppose $c^*_i > c_i$ for some $i$.
 Then since $A^*$ is a valid assignment, we have $\sum_{i \in S_1} c^*_i + \sum_{i \in S_2} c^*_i \leq C + C = \sum_{i=1}^n c_i$, and so there exists $j \neq i$ such that $c^*_j < c_j$.
 But then $f_j(c^*_j) < c_j$ and $f_k(c^*_k) \leq c_k$ for all $k \neq j$, so $A^*$'s total utility is $\sum_{k=1}^n f_k(c^*_k) < \sum_{i=1}^n c_i$, again a contradiction.
 Thus, we have $c^*_i = c_i$ for all $i$, and so $\sum_{i \in S_1} c^*_i + \sum_{i \in S_2} c^*_i = \sum_{i=1}^n c_i = 2C$.
 So, since $\sum_{i \in S_1} c^*_i \leq C$ and $\sum_{i \in S_2} c^*_i \leq C$, then $\sum_{i \in S_1} c^*_i = \sum_{i \in S_2} c^*_i = C$.
 Hence, $\sum_{i \in S_1} c_i = \sum_{i \in S_2} c_i = C$, and $S_1, S_2$ solve the partition problem.